LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **NumberDocumentsPerGenerationRound** (default: `10`): number of documents processed in each round of a generation batch.
 * **NumberNotificationsCreatedPerRound** (default: `30`): number of notifications created per batch round.
 * **NumberDocumentsPerExpirationRound** (v1.33.0, default: `100`): number of documents processed per expiration round.
+* **NumberDocumentsPerDocumentsCreatedWebhookRound** (v1.50.0, default: `100`): number of documents retrieved each round when generating the documents created webhook.
 * **NotifyPendingActionsIndividually** (v1.34.0): if `true`, will send pending action emails individually when performing batch actions.
 * **NotifyParticipantsDefaultValue** (v1.39.0, default: `true`): sets the default value for the notify participants option that is displayed when a user signs documents in a batch.